Tennis is a sport played by professional athletes and enjoyed by many casual players.

 Vans shoes are popular for skateboarding, not for tennis.
 They are designed to withstand the wear and tear of the skate park, not the challenging surface of the tennis court.
 But, taking the Vans tennis-inspired collection into consideration, can you wear Vans for playing tennis?

-While the regular Vans collection of skateboarding shoes are not ideal for playing tennis, the Vans x Penn Tennis-Inspired Collection, which features three tennis court-ready footwear, is suitable to play tennis in.
+While the regular Vans collection of skateboarding shoes is not ideal for playing tennis, the Vans x Penn Tennis-Inspired Collection, which features three tennis court-ready footwear, is suitable to play tennis in.

 So if you really want to wear Vans for tennis, a pair of the Vans x Penn Tennis-Inspired shoes is your best bet.
 But if you’re going to play professionally, Vans are just not ideal for tennis.